ZeZhangxtu/Solve_Riccati_matrix_differential_equation/README.md

 # MSA Solver for Riccati Matrix Differential Equation

-A MATLAB implementation of the **Multi-Step Simplified Algorithm (MSA)** for solving the Riccati Matrix Differential Equation (RMDE) with a terminal condition.
+A MATLAB implementation of the **Matrix Series Approximation (MSA)** for solving the Riccati Matrix Differential Equation (RMDE) with a terminal condition.

 This solver is designed for high-precision numerical integration of matrix differential equations arising in optimal control, specifically for Finite-Time Linear Quadratic Regulator (LQR) problems.